-Or, you can buy the Ultimate P.volve Package for approximately $175, which has everything you need.
-Access to the online workout program is $19.99 per month or around $180 for a year.
-If you're not sure if you'd enjoy the service, not to worry: You can kick things off with the 14-day trial.
+Access to the online workout program is $20 per month or $15 per month if billed annually ($180 for a year).
+You can also opt for a 6-month subscription for $17 per month billed semi-annually.
+If you're not sure whether you'd enjoy the service, not to worry: You can kick things off with the 14-day trial.

 P.volve is available on the web, iOS, and Android.

 For about $18 per month, subscribe to Glo, and you’ll get access to over 4,000 on-demand classes .
 You can choose from courses spanning 14 styles of yoga, 2 styles of Pilates, over 500 meditation courses (with audio-only options, too), and general fitness and conditioning for every fitness level.
 There's a section dedicated to beginners and another that’s focused on strength and conditioning, if you're looking to break a sweat.

 Want to progress your practice?
 There are various courses, for an additional fee, that you can purchase to supplement your subscription.
 If you're considering training to become a yoga teacher, there are several offerings for that, too.